 - ½ cup milk

 - 1 ½ cups all-purpose flour

 - pinch of salt

-Put peeled sweet potatoes in bowl of large mixer.
+- Put cooked sweet potatoes in bowl of large mixer.
 Mash potatoes with fork or potato masher.
 Turn on mixer and beat potatoes on low.

-Add butter and mix until completely absorbed.
-If your potatoes got too cool then you can melt the butter first.
-Add salt, nutmeg, cinnamon, ginger, and sugars, and mix well.
+- Add butter and mix until completely absorbed.
+Add salt, nutmeg, and sugars, and mix well.
 Add eggs, vanilla, and orange juice and mix well.
-Add cream and mix well.
+Add milk and mix well.

-- In a large mixing bowl, stir together flour, brown sugar, cinnamon, and salt until well mixed.
+- In a large mixing bowl, stir together sugars, flour, and salt until well mixed.

 - Do not over mix or your topping will turn mushy.

 - Sprinkle all of the topping evenly over the sweet potatoes prior to baking.

 Update Notes: This post was originally published November 13, 2013, and on March 17, 2021, was updated with one or more of the following: step-by-step photos, video, updated recipe, new tips.